Sexton Blake and the Bearded Doctor

-Sexton Blake and the Bearded Doctor is a 1935 British mystery film directed by George A. Cooper and starring George Curzon, Henry Oscar and Tony Sympson.
-It is based on the novel The Blazing Launch Murder by Rex Hardinge, and was one of George Curzon's three big screen outings as the fictional detective.
+Sexton Blake and the Bearded Doctor (also known as The River Mystery) is a 1935 British mystery film directed by George A. Cooper and starring George Curzon, Henry Oscar and Tony Sympson.
+It was written by Rex Hardinge based on his 1934 novel The Blazing Launch Murder, and was made as a quota quickie.
+It was one of George Curzon's three film portrayals as the fictional detective.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Premise

-Sexton Blake investigates the death of a top classical musician.
+When a famous violinist is found dead in mysterious circumstances, Inspector Donnell thinks the death was accidental.
+Sexton Blake, however, believes the man has been murdered, and on investigation he uncovers an insurance fraud.